Author: Vanessa Ngan, Staff Writer, 2002. Updated by Dr Thomas Stewart, General Practitioner, Sydney, Australia, November 2017.

 Cradle cap, or pityriasis capitis, is infantile seborrhoeic dermatitis affecting the scalp.

 Cradle cap is extremely common with an estimated prevalence of 9.5–10%.
 It is seen most commonly in infants aged between 3 weeks and 12 months with peak prevalence at 3 months of age .
-There is no gender or racial predilection.
+There is no sex or racial predilection.

 The cause of cradle cap is not known.
 It may be related to hyperactivity of sebaceous glands responsive to residual circulating maternal androgens.
 Malassezia has also been implicated although its exact role is not clear.[2,3]